If you are searching for best USB microphones for Youtubers and Podcasters then you are landed to the right web page.

 Let us see some other features of Snowball iCE.

 - Condenser, Pressure Gradient Transducer With USB digital output

 However, it’s not ideal for recording studios but when it comes to Youtubing and podcasting I strongly recommend this after Blue Yeti.

 So here were the 6 top USB condenser mics to choose from.

 Many of them are built for podcasting and Youtubing but none of them perform well in studio recordings.

 I know you are still confused that which one you should choose for you.
 So, first of all, think of the particular work which you want to do with your USB mic.

 Before going for the mic, get more insights about your core operation,

-In my opinion, Blue Yeti is best for Podcasting and Youtubing, where Samson Go is best for field recording.
 If you are searching for Studio USB mic then you would be disappointed by listening that not any mic in this list is good for core studio operations.